-1. Normally 5 % - 8 % trehalose, mannitol and 0.01% Tween80 are added as protectants before lyophilization.
-Specific concentrations are included in the hardcopy of COA.
+Lyophilized from sterile 50mM Tris, 150mM NaCl, pH 8.0 Please contact us for any concerns or special requirements.
+Normally 5 % - 8 % trehalose, mannitol and 0.01% Tween80 are added as protectants before lyophilization.

+In general, recombinant proteins are provided as lyophilized powder which are shipped at ambient temperature.
 Bulk packages of recombinant proteins are provided as frozen liquid.
 They are shipped out with blue ice unless customers require otherwise.

 Stability & Storage

-Store it under sterile conditions at -20℃ to -80℃.
+Samples are stable for up to twelve months from date of receipt at -20℃ to -80℃ Store it under sterile conditions at -20℃ to -80℃.
 It is recommended that the protein be aliquoted for optimal storage.
 Avoid repeated freeze-thaw cycles.

 A hardcopy of COA with reconstitution instruction is sent along with the products.
 Please refer to it for detailed information.

-14-3-3 sigma Protein, Mouse, Recombinant in SDS-PAGE
+14-3-3 sigma Protein, Mouse, Recombinant: Images

-14-3-3 sigma Protein, Mouse, Recombinant Alternative Names
+14-3-3 sigma Protein, Mouse, Recombinant: Alternative Names

 Er Protein, Mouse; Mme1 Protein, Mouse; Ywhas Protein, Mouse

 14-3-3 sigma Background Information

 14-3-3 protein sigma (YWHAS), also known as stratifin (SFN) and epithelial cell marker protein 1, is a member of the14-3-3 proteins which are a family of conserved regulatory molecules expressed in all eukaryotic cells.
 The name 14-3-3 refers to the particular elution and migration pattern of these proteins on DEAE-cellulose chromatography and starch-gel electrophoresis.
 The 14-3-3 proteins eluted in the 14th fraction of bovine brain homogenate and were found on positions 3.3 of subsequent electrophoresis.
 There are seven genes that encode 14-3-3s in most mammals.
 14-3-3 proteins have been identified as adapter proteins implicated in the regulation of a large spectrum of both general and specialized signaling pathway.
-More than 100 signaling proteins have been reported as 14-3-3 ligands including kinases, phosphatases, and transmembrane receptors, and the binding generally results in the modulation of the activity of the binding partner.
+More than 1 signaling proteins have been reported as 14-3-3 ligands including kinases, phosphatases, and transmembrane receptors, and the binding generally results in the modulation of the activity of the binding partner.
 YWHAE exists as a homodimer and present mainly in tissues enriched in stratified squamous keratinising epithelium.
 YWHAS has been repoted to interact with KRT17 and GAB2, and may regulate protein synthesis and epithelial cell growth by stimulating Akt/mTOR pathway upon binding to KRT17.
 Additionally, YWHAS (SFN) may also act as a p53-regulated inhibitor of G2/M progression.